Muhammadaamir111/DBassignment1/DBassignment1/Readme.md

 JOIN Book ON Loan.book_id = Book.book_id
 JOIN Borrower ON Loan.borrower_id = Borrower.borrower_id
 WHERE Loan.return_date IS NULL AND Loan.due_date < DATE('now');

+## Security Considerations

+To implement a secure login function for the library system, users will enter their credentials in a login form.
+The system will retrieve the stored hashed password from the database and hash the input password for comparison.
+If both hashed values match, the user is authenticated successfully and granted access.
+A strong password policy should be enforced, requiring at least 8 characters with a combination of numbers and special symbols.
+Passwords must be securely stored using hashing algorithms such as bcrypt.
+To prevent SQL injection attacks, all database queries should be executed using prepared statements, ensuring that user input is treated strictly as data.
+Additionally, session management should be properly handled to maintain authentication states, and failed login attempts should be logged to detect any unusual behavior or brute-force attempts.

+Prepared statements are essential for preventing SQL injection attacks.
+Instead of embedding user input directly into SQL queries, placeholders are used, which ensures that user input is not interpreted as executable code.
+This technique separates the SQL logic from the input data, making it impossible for an attacker to manipulate queries.